Naps Of The Day - How To Choose Value Selections

 The stated purpose of this blog is to provide suggestions on methods that may be used to identify the punter's NAP/Best Bet Of The Day,

-Does Each Of The Selections Warrant An Investment?
+Do Each Of The Selections Warrant An Investment?

-Every punter who wishes to make a long term profit from their wagers should always consider whether their investment offers value and if not, they should seriously consider whether it is wise to place that bet.
+Every punter who wishes to make a long-term profit from their wagers should always consider whether their investment offers value and if not, they should seriously consider whether it is wise to place that bet.

-To put it bluntly, how many of us would be prepared to wager our hard-earned cash on the toss of a normal coin, where the odds on offer for either head or tails being the outcome were 5/6?
+To put it bluntly, how many of us would be prepared to wager our hard-earned cash on the toss of a standard coin, where the odds on offer for either head or tails being the outcome were 5/6?

 We know that the chance of either heads or tails prevailing is 50% either way, so why would we accept 5/6, which suggests that either outcome has a 54.5% chance of occurring?

-Likewise, should not be prepared to back a particular outcome of an event at 7/4, which represents a 36.4% chance of occurring, when they believe that the true chance of being successful is 33.3%, or odds of 2/1
+Likewise, they should not be prepared to back a particular outcome of an event at 7/4, which represents a 36.4% chance of occurring, when they believe that the true chance of being successful is 33.3%, or odds of 2/1

-"At the odds it is worth betting on a modest number of goals today when Celtic receives Kilmarnock.
+"At the odds, it is worth betting on a modest number of goals today when Celtic receives Kilmarnock.

 Back under 3.5 at 23-20 with Coral.

-Celtic home games this season have produced some exceptional scores.
+Glasgow Celtic home games this season have produced some exceptional scores.

 And as you would expect, they fired in most of the goals.

-Twice the aggregate score hit six, once it reached five and twice it was as high as four.
+Twice, the aggregate score hit six, once it reached five and twice, it was as high as four.

 Over the previous 15 seasons, the average number of goals in Celtic's Scottish Premiership home games was just over three.

-That excludes games against Rangers, who before their financial meltdown had a budget that enabled them to compete for honours with Celtic.
+That excludes games against Rangers, who, before their financial meltdown, had a budget that enabled them to compete for honours with Celtic.

 Old Firm games yielded low scores more often.